-How To Stop Cutting Across The Ball
+How To Stop Cutting Across The Golf Ball

 Getting out of bad habits that have been ingrained for an extended period of time takes patience and perseverance.
 And as with everything in golf, you need to get on top of the basics first if you desire success, especially if you’re cutting across the ball.

 That includes things like mastering the perfect ball position, how to aim, and posture.
 But once you’ve done that, Alex Elliott's training tips in the video and article below will help you develop a better swing pattern that’ll stop you slicing it for good.

 The beauty of this is that it’s so simple to set up.
 First, if there is a line on your ball, point it towards your target.
 From there, you want to create a gate to swing the clubhead through that will really exaggerate the opposite move to what you’re battling.

 This can be done with balls or tees, placing one behind and to the right of the ball you intend to hit as well as one in front and to the left as below.
 A visual focus like this is a great way to encourage an in-to-out path as it creates a feeling and an image you can take with you to the course.

 In tennis terms, it should feel like you’re whipping a wicked topspin forehand, something that's particularly useful for those who struggle with slicing the driver or with how to stop toe strikes.
 Once you’ve set the drill up, raise your driver off the ground and take some initial practice swings to really get a sense of what you’re trying to achieve.
 Then give it a go and see how you get on.

 It’s an exaggerated way of practising that helps you learn the difference between feel and real and should work you into a nice middle ground.
 And another reason it’s effective is because with the tees or balls in place, you should get some feedback as to whether you are swinging the club through the gate you’ve created.

 As a side note, we’d recommend using tees to start with to ensure no damage is done in the event of any mishaps.

-And not only this, but it’ll allow you more margin for error to actually hit more fairways.
+Not only this, but you'll have more margin for error to actually hit more fairways.
 So, what are you waiting for?